Climbing Strong: Understanding & Preventing Common Finger Injuries

 Digital collateral ligament injuries occur when the ligaments supporting the finger joints are stretched or torn, often resulting from torsional forces during gripping or impact during bouldering falls.
 These injuries can lead to pain, instability, and joint stiffness.

-Physiotherapy interventions for digital collateral ligament injuries may involve a combination of manual therapy, progressive strengthening exercises, and proprioceptive training to restore joint stability and function.
+Physiotherapy interventions for digital collateral ligament injuries may include a combination of manual therapy, progressive strengthening exercises, and proprioceptive training to support joint stability and function.
 Additionally, climbers can benefit from education on injury-specific taping techniques and climbing modifications to support the injured finger joint during rehabilitation.
 It is important to splint high grade collateral ligament injuries early.

 Lumbrical Tears